ibm-cloud-docs/openshift/ts-ppnlb-hostname.md

-When describing your LoadBalancer by using the `oc describe svc SERVICENAME -n NAMESPACE` command, you see an error message similar to the following.
+When describing your LoadBalancer by using the `oc describe svc SERVICENAME -n NAMESPACE` command, you see an error message similar to the following example.
 {: tsSymptoms}

 ```sh